 Radiography education is the cornerstone to the profession and an essential element in helping generate competent radiographers who can practise safely and effectively.
 Training curricula are generally guided by national regulatory requirements and service needs.
 These dynamic drivers, are every changing, as a result of developments in healthcare and imaging equipment.
 Radiography educators, typically universities, technical institutes and vocational colleges, are responsible for providing training.1

-In 2010, the European Federation of Radiographer Societies (EFRS) reported that 90% of European programmes at are Bachelors level.2 Despite this, the EFRS reported significant variations in the duration, format and curricula.
+In their 2015 surveys, the European Federation of Radiographer Societies (EFRS) reported that 90% of European programmes at are Bachelors level.2 Despite this, the EFRS reported significant variations in the duration, format and curricula.
 Similar differences have also been highlighted outside of Europe.
 Cowling in 20123, on behalf of the International Society of Radiographers and Radiologic Technologists (ISRRT), indicated that radiographers in 94% of responding institutions (Europe, Africa, Americas and Asia/Oceania) were also educated at Bachelors level.
 Cowling further confirmed that programme duration varied significantly (1.5 to 5 years) as did scope of practice.

 Although training differences are evidence many similarities will exist.
-Clinical placements remain are core component of radiography education.1, 4 However, again significant variations have been reported in clinical placement time, inclusion of skills labs and simulators, clinical supervision and methods of quality assurance.1 With greater emphasis on digital technologies and virtual environments within education, there are reports of the use of digital teaching libraries,5 and a range of computer-based and virtual reality simulations embedded within curriculum.6-11 Such pedagogical practises are likely to be based on a multitude of factors.
+Clinical placements remain a core component of radiography education.1, 4 However, again significant variations have been reported in clinical placement time, inclusion of skills labs and simulators, clinical supervision and methods of quality assurance.1 With greater emphasis on digital technologies and virtual environments within education, there are reports of the use of digital teaching libraries,5 and a range of computer-based and virtual reality simulations embedded within curriculum.6-11 Such pedagogical practises are likely to be based on a multitude of factors.
 In addition to publications from the EFRS1, 12, 13, a number of institutions have documented their own practices around radiography education.14-20

 With radiographic practices changes, when combined with developments in imaging technology and education it is important to understand the key components of radiography training programmes worldwide.
 The last global survey was undertaken in 20123and the radiographic profession has changed significantly during this time.
 Demand for imaging is higher, recruitment and retention of radiographers is variable and the scope of practise is continuing to broaden.
 Improved understanding on radiography curricula and pedagogical techniques would be highly advantageous for the profession.
 The aim of this study was to undertake a global survey of radiography educators to look for similarities and differences in training curricula.